-Christophe Rousset is a musician and orchestral conductor inspired by a passion for opera and the rediscovery of Europe’s musical heritage.
+Christophe Rousset, the founder of the Les Talens Lyriques and an internationally renowned harpsichordist, is a musician and an orchestral conductor inspired by a passion for opera and the rediscovery of the European musical heritage.

-He studied harpsichord at La Schola Cantorum in Paris with Huguette Dreyfus, and subsequently at the Royal Conservatoire in The Hague with Bob van Asperen, winning the prestigious First Prize in the 7th Bruges Harpsichord Competition at the age of 22.
-This was followed by the creation of his own ensemble, Les Talens Lyriques, in 1991.
-At the heart of the ensemble is Rousset's academic research and specialism in the music of the Baroque, Classical and pre-Romantic periods.
+After harpsichord studies at La Schola Cantorum in Paris with Huguette Dreyfus, followed by the Conservatoire Royal in The Hague with Bob van Asperen (winning, at the age of 22, the prestigious First Prize in the 7th Bruges Harpsichord Competition), and followed in turn by the creation of his own ensemble, Les Talens Lyriques, in 1991, Christophe Rousset has a perfect grasp of the richness and diversity of the Baroque, Classical and Preromantic repertoires.

-Christophe Rousset has been awarded the French honours of Commandeur in the Ordre des Arts et des Lettres and Chevalier in the Ordre national du Mérite.
+Christophe Rousset has been awarded the French honours of Chevalier of the Légion d’honneur, Commandeur in the Ordre des Arts et des Lettres and Chevalier in the Ordre national du Mérite.